 In keeping with the goal of Texas Department of Transportation (TxDOT) to increase the safety of motorists it is pursuing a state-wide implementation of the nationally recognized policing model known as Data Driven Approaches to Crime and Traffic Safety (DDACTS).
-This project seeks to do just that and since it started has involved IADLEST working with law enforcement agencies ranging in size from 15 members to 2,000 from all across the state.
+Since the project’s inception in October 2015, it has sought to do just that as IADLEST has worked with law enforcement agencies ranging in size from 15 members to 1,000 from all across the state.
 The project is a multi-faceted with three separate components:

 1) Agency strategic planning workshops, on-site and remote technical assistance:

 This component involves IADLEST working one on one with law enforcement agencies, conducting 8-hour agency specific strategic DDACTS planning workshops and providing 8-hours of focused technical/analytical assistance.
 Once completed, continued remote technical/analytical support is provided to each of the agencies, which is all designed to help the department overcome any obstacles that may impede a successful implementation of the DDACTS model.